Available Now. Bohemian Highways: Art & Culture Abide Then Divide Along the California Coast

 Learn more about the fascinating individuals and groups who created an art, architecture, music, and, often, a productive creative mayhem along the entire Pacific coast, from the remote reaches of northern California, south to the beaches of San Diego.

-Bohemian Highways is published in conjunction with the 2015 California Preservation Foundation Annual Conference.
+is published in conjunction with the 2015 California Preservation Foundation Annual Conference.
 Buy it now at Amazon

 You can also buy our first volume of this series: Bohemian Crossroads,

 Listen to an audio excerpt at Spoken Editions.

 Matthew Reinhart Makes the 3D World Pop Off the Page

 Matthew creates paper art that comes to life on the page: Transformers; Star Wars; DC Super Heroes; Game of Thrones; Encyclopedia Prehistorica: Dinosaurs; Cinderella; Young

 Still Hip to be Blair: The Enduring Designs of Disney Artist, Mary Blair

 by Jenny Ashley.
 Conversations with Bob Staake, John Canemaker, Judy Stead, Jill McDonald, Amy Schimler-Safford, and Todd James Pierce.
 Bold.
 Confident.
 Visionary.
 These three words

 Lena Rushing Explores the Power of Female Identity